 The river trading post of Leticia in Columbia is a hub for contraband and cocaine.
 Combined with the town’s sullen citizens and hellacious 40 degree heat, it puts the kibosh on staying.
 We travel on to the much maligned boil on the ass of Columbia, and murder capital of the world; Bogata.
 On my birthday we hear the sound of shots fired near our modest hotel; but only hearing gunshots, in this city, is a pretty good day!

 Waiting at the airport for a flight to Barranquilla, four security men abruptly hustle us off into to a back room to perform a forensic search of our backpacks.
-Breaking a few items while rummaging for drugs and seemingly disappointed at coming up empty, they put us against the wall for an insulting pat down.
+Breaking a few items rummaging for drugs and seemingly disappointed at coming up empty, they put us against the wall for an insulting pat down.
 We later learn our routing through Leticia, Bogata, and Baranquilla, is the major cocaine smuggling route in South America!
 Hmm, I would appear my planning for this trip has been somewhat less than extensive!

-Slithery with sweat and hearts pounding, the action heroes arrive at to our seats only to find them occupied!
+Slithery with sweat and hearts pounding, the action heroes arrive at our seats only to find them occupied!
 In no mood for pleasantries, I irately force the squatters out and we collapse into our seats; relieved to be one step closer to disinfecting ourselves from this self-induced purgatory.
 To say this alarming country is putting our newly formed relationship to the test would be a colossal understatement!

 Both of us are now sick and at the mercy of our bowels courtesy of parasitic entities partying in our guts, but at least we’ve made it to the old walled city of Cartagena.
 With our tolerance of South America at an all-time low, we learn we must wait two more days for an available flight out of Columbia.
-Never will a departure been more welcomed, as frankly, we’re thinking of ways to have the grey matter in our craniums laundered to cleanse our memories of this screwed up country, notorious for its cocaine, cartels, and chaos.
+Never will a departure been more welcomed, as frankly, we’re thinking of ways to have the grey matter in our craniums laundered, to cleanse our memories of this screwed up country; notorious for its cocaine, cartels, and chaos.